paul-mcj/it-chatbot/README.md

 ## 🛠️ The "Universal" Git Flow

+Once a new client project is made from this cloned repo, you need to ensure that all the yml files in .github folder are correct.

+Then make sure to go to the remote repo settings on the browser GUI and do the following:

+    1. Settings > General > Pull Requests: check "allow squash merging", "allow auto-merge", and "automatically delete head branches".

+    2. Settings > Actions > General: select "read and write permissions" and check "Allow GitHub Actions to create and approve pull requests".

+    3. Settings > Rules > Rulesets: New ruleset > New branch ruleset call it "Master Branch Protection".
+Set enforcement status to "active".
+Add target branch to "include default branch".
+Leave defaults checked, but also check "Require status checks to pass" -- you must select at least one check name or you will get an error.

+        4. CRITICAL STEP: You must run the workflow once (by pushing the files, or by making a new branch and doing a quick blank PR -- you can simply delete these later) before the check name appears here.
+Once it has run once, search for "secure-automation" in the "Add checks" box and select it ("secure-automation" is the name of the job in the yml script for automation).

 Now that these rules are set, your workflow changes slightly for the better:

     1. Create a branch: git checkout -b feature/new-component